sebastienros/jint/README.md

 # Jint

-Jint is a __Javascript interpreter__ for .NET which provides full __ECMA 5.1__ compliance and can run on __any .NET plaftform__.
+Jint is a __Javascript interpreter__ for .NET which provides full __ECMA 5.1__ compliance and can run on __any .NET platform__.
 Because it doesn't generate any .NET bytecode nor use the DLR it runs relatively small scripts faster.
 It's available as a PCL on Nuget at https://www.nuget.org/packages/Jint.

 # Features